RIPE-NCC/ripe-database-documentation/docs/13.Types-of-Queries/06-Abuse-Contacts.md

 By default, any query for an Internet resource object will return the related abuse email address.
 This appears in the query output as a comment line (starting with the % 'characters).

-There is also a “-b” query flag to find the “abuse-mailbox:” attributes for any specic range.
+There is also a “-b” query flag to find the “abuse-mailbox:” attributes for any specific range.
 It returns the resource primary key with any abuse contact email address found.
 Also the prefix of any corresponding **route** or **route6** objects, followed by the “abuse-mailbox:” attributes.

 If no abuse contact is found in any encompassing objects then no object summaries will be returned.